 With this choice, the workflow provisions the necessary physical and logical resources that are required for the VDI environment and creates and provisions the desktop pools.

-- Select the persistence type for the desktop pools, linked clone or full clone.
+- Select the desktop type for the domain.

 A full clone is a complete copy of the original virtual machine, including all associated virtual disks.